 THE GOG' S LEGACY

-As we had argued, the first to make the attempts in the control of South China Sea were the Mongols.
-The Great Khan' s sea venturing campaigns started with the conquest of Champapura and despite the set back, it accomplished its principal mission of succumbing the Angkorian Empire.
-The fall of Angkor, along with the disappearance of both the Cholan and the Sri Vijayan Empires left the South China Sea Route up for the grab.
-The Mongols however were too exhausted by their campaigns and failed to capitalize of their military exploits.
-The failure in generating immediate revenues from the conquest led further to the depletion of their treasury and the final collapse of their empire.
-By subduing the Mongols, the Ming made itself as the benefactor of all Mongol's enterprise that included the sea route business.
-To rule China, it is known that the Ming court had adopted many of the Tartaric legacies that became since part of Chinese tradition.
-It was well known that many Mongolian courtesans and soldiers still served in the Chinese court.
+As we had argued, the first to make the attempts in the control of Southern Sea were the Mongols.
+Right after taking control of China, he Great Khan' s sea venturing campaigns started with the conquest of Champapura.
+Despite all the set back, the Great Khan managed to accomplished his mission of succumbing the Angkorian Empire.
+The fall of Angkor, along with the disappearance of both the Chola and the Sri Vijaya left the Southern Sea Route up for the grab.
+The Mongols however were too exhausted by their campaigns and failed to capitalize on their military exploits.
+The failure in generating immediate revenues from the conquest had led to the depletion of their treasury and the final collapse of their empire.
+By subduing the Mongols, the Ming made itself as the benefactor of all Mongol' s enterprise that included the sea route business.
+To rule China, it is known that the Ming court had incorporated many of the Gog legacies that were inhirited from the Mongols into his foreign policy that became since part of Chinese tradition.
 As we had seen, China was going to commit the same mistake as the Mongols did in regard to the control of the sea-route.
 With his own ambition, the Ming Emperor Zhu Di embarked on a worldwide expedition to continue on the failed campaign left by the Mongols.
 To make China known in the world, the emperor started on an ambitious project that had never been done in the Chinese history.
 He had commissioned to build an elaborate fleet composed of huge transcontinental ships that the world had not seen before.
 At the same time he prepared Southern Chinese provinces to take control of the South China Sea.
 His inexperience and impractical approach had proved to be inadequate that prevented him to hold on to the long lasting control of the venture.
 With its treasury almost deplete, the Ming court had to face reality and forced itself to scrap its ambitious project.
 The setback was just a start since the long lasting side effect was yet to come.
 In Southeast Asia, the Ming' s ventures had already suffered from the western interference.
 The failure could be first attributed in part to the Muslim expansion that made Java a new Muslim Trade Center of the sea trade.
 The arrival of the western adventurers to take on the monopoly of the sea trade, added more strain to the Chinese troubling venture.
 Evidences however show that the Mings failed mostly because of their own doing.
 From the beginning, the Ming sea-venturing was drifted apart by the emancipation of the Chinese communities breaking out to take profit for their own account.
 The Ming' s pull off from the venture freed them from paying tribute to China and gave them the opportunities to conduct their own lucrative businesses.
 By cooperating with the Western colonists, the Chinese communities thrived at the expense of the locals.
 With westerner supports, they were able to build their own colonized states in cooperation to the colonial interest.
 In a close look, we could see a similarity of the formation of all Cinicized communities of the South China Sea during the colonial rule, as the ancient foundation of Yueh Satraps along side the Silk Route.
 From Macao to Singapore, Chinese migrants built their communities alongside European colonists to draw benefit from native Indochinese states.
 While other communities that were formed on islands could at best declared their independence, Hue and Bangkok were formed on the seacoast of the Indochinese mainland that gave them viable opportunities for extending their frontier in land.